 Ponta da Ferraria

 Mosteiros is a coastal fishing village with a black sand beach with unique volcanic rock formations.
-The fishing and agricultural income from the town are complimented by tourism.
+The fishing and agricultural income from the town are complemented by tourism.

 Lookout for Whales!
 Sao Miguel’s north coast is famous for sightings of these behemoths!